MannLabs/alphapeptstats/README.md

 ***The following commands assume you do not perform any additional `cd` commands anymore***.

 Next, download the AlphaStats repository from GitHub either directly or with a `git` command.
-This creates a new AlphaTemplate subfolder in your current directory.
+This creates a new alphastats subfolder in your current directory.

 ```bash
 git clone https://github.com/MannLabs/alphastats.git